ColinKennedy/tk-config-default2-respawn/README.md

 The process to install this repository as a Pipeline Configuration should be kept as simple as possible.
-In the ideal case, any user with Shotgun Desktop installed should be able to log in, press a button to a package (like Houdini, Maya, Nuke, etc.) and be able to get started without fuss or worry.
+In the ideal case, any user with Shotgun Desktop installed should be able to log in, press a button to open a package (like Houdini, Maya, Nuke, etc.) and be able to get started without fuss or worry.

 2. Zero-config setup